 Ecole Bilingue’s Board of Trustees’ purpose is to decide and enact policy that contributes to the benefit and longevity of Ecole Bilingue while fostering the school’s mission.
-The Board meets monthly to determine long-term strategy for the school’s academic and financial success.
+The Board meets monthly to determine the long-term strategy for the school’s academic and financial success.
 Board members are not paid for their position and receive no financial benefits for their service.

-2017-2018 Board of Trustees are:
+2022-2023 Board of Trustees are:

 Charles Booker – Trustee, joined Advantage Capital Partners in 2003.
 Charles serves as Chief Operating Officer for BizCapital, the small business lending division of Advantage Capital.
 BizCapital has invested more than $500 million in promising small businesses since its inception in 1999.
 Charles is also involved in the firm’s capital raising transactions, national expansion efforts, sourcing and structuring of investment transactions, and portfolio monitoring.
 Charles has a wide variety of experience, including principal investing in real estate and real estate development.
 As an attorney, Mr. Booker worked in the real estate sections of Mayer, Brown and Platt in Houston and McGlinchey Stafford in New Orleans.
 As a commercial broker, he worked with Property One and Stirling Properties, focusing on retail properties.
 He also has worked in asset management and development for others and on his own real estate projects.
 Charles graduated magna cum laude from Tulane School of Law, where he was a member of the Tulane Law Review and the Order of the Coif.
 He received his bachelor’s degree cum laude from Vanderbilt University.
 In 2012, Charles was recognized with a “Leadership in Law” award by New Orleans CityBusiness.
 The award honors professionals who have helped move the legal community forward with energy, innovative ideas, achievements and a commitment to excellence.
 He is a former board member of the Preservation Resource Center and a current member of the PRC’s Historic Preservation Easement Committee.

 Andrew Lapeyre – Honorary Member, is a graduate of Tulane University and is employed by Intralox, a world-wide conveyance solutions company, for 24 years.
-He is married to Crickett and they have twin daughters, Martha & Vivienne whom attended Ecole Bilingue de la Nouvelle Orléans from 2003-2013.
+He is married to Crickett and they have twin daughters, Martha & Vivienne who attended Ecole Bilingue de la Nouvelle Orléans from 2003-2013.
 Additionally, Andrew volunteers as Assistant Treasurer for the Church of the Annunciation in New Orleans.
 He is a past President and has served on the Board of Ecole Bilingue de la Nouvelle-Orléans since 2010.

 Julie Fabian – Chair Emeritus